erxes/erxes/docs/docs/developer/developing-integration-plugins.md

         });
 ```

-it will send a createCustomer message to contacts plugin and contact plugin will store it in it's database
+it will send a createCustomer message to contacts plugin and contact plugin will store it in it's database.

 2.